Blížkovice: Geography

 Blížkovice is located about 21 km northwest of Znojmo and 59 km southwest of Brno.
 It lies in the Jevišovice Uplands.
 The highest point is at 446 m above sea level.
 The Jevišovka River flows through the market town.
 There are several fishponds in the municipal territory.

 History

 Due to the triangular shape of the square, there are opinions that there was a Slavic settlement here already during the time of Great Moravia (in the 9th century).
 The first written mention of Blížkovice is from 1349, when it was already referred to as a market town.
-There were originally two settlements, one called Městys Blížkovice ("the market town of Blížkovice") and one called Ves Blížkovice ("the village of Blížkovice").
+There were originally two settlements, one called Městys Blížkovice ('the market town of Blížkovice') and one called Ves Blížkovice ('the village of Blížkovice').
 It is unique that two settlements with the same name arose next to each other.
 In 1919, they were merged into one municipality.

 Transport

-The I/38 road (part of the European route E59) from Jihlava to Znojmo passes through the municipal territory.
+The I/38 road (part of the European route E59) from Jihlava to Znojmo runs through the municipal territory.

 Blížkovice is located on the railway line Znojmo–Okříšky.